Acupuncture

 Acupuncture without Needles

-Different ailments and symptoms respond to additional treatments that do not involve needles!
-In clinic I use the following treatments alongside Acupuncture needles to obtain the best results for you.
+Different ailments and symptoms respond to additional treatments that do not involve needles.
+In clinic I use the following treatments alongside acupuncture needles to get the best results for you.
+For some patients and particular conditions, I do not use needles at all.

 Acupuncture adjunct therapies:

-Cupping (also known as Myofascial Decompression) involves small cups being placed on the skin and creating a vacuum.
-The cups are then gently moved or left in place.
+Cupping moves blocked and stagnated energy found in painful, restricted muscles.
+Also known as Myofascial Decompression, it involves small cups placed on the skin to create a vacuum, which are then gently moved or left in place.

-Moxibustion involves burning the dried herb Artemisia vulgaris (known as common mugwort) on or near the skin over specific Acupuncture points, along the affected channel, or over particular areas of the body.
+Moxibustion involves burning the dried herb Artemisia vulgaris (common mugwort) on or near the skin over specific acupuncture points, along the affected channel, or over particular areas of the body.
+Moxa has many uses and is very warming.
+I often use it to dispel cold, alleviate pain, strengthen treatments, and bolster energy levels.

-I use these in clinic to help release muscles and relax the body.
-Acu-points are located and pressure is applied with the fingers to stimulate energy flow.
+I use acupressure and stretches in clinic to help release muscles and relax the body.
+Acu-points are located and pressure applied with the fingers to stimulate energy flow.
+‘Chopstick’ acupressure can be used with children in a fun, non-threatening way.
+I also use gentle stretches and pressure-against-resistance exercises.

 What to Expect from Your Acupuncture Journey

-Find out more about what happens during your acupuncture session and what is involved in a course of Acupuncture treatment.
+Find out more about what happens during your acupuncture session and what is involved in a course of acupuncture treatment.

 First Appointment